Back to all blogs

 Remember the phased approach:

-1. See your GP to discuss your symptoms and rule out other causes.
+1. See your GP to discuss symptoms and rule out other causes.

 2. Track your patterns using a symptom and food diary.

-3. Consider a structured blood test like the Blue Horizon Silver or Gold Thyroid checks to get a broader view of your T3, T4, TSH, and antibodies.
+3. Consider a structured blood test like the Silver or Gold Thyroid checks for a broader view of your hormones and antibodies.

-4. Work with a professional to interpret these results in the context of your whole life.
+4. Work with a professional to interpret results in the context of your overall health.

 FAQ